fbef0102/Sourcemod-Plugins/sm_translator/readme.md

         // 0=Plugin off, 1=Plugin on.
         sm_translator_enable "1"

-        // When new player connects, 0=Display menu to ask if player 'yes' or 'no', 1=Auto enable translator for player + Don't display menu sm_translator_default "0"
+        // When new player connects
+        // 0=Display menu to ask if player 'yes' or 'no'
+        // 1=Auto enable translator for all players + Disable menu sm_translator_auto "1"

         // If 1, use CookiesCached to save player settings.
-No need to select 'yes' or 'no' menu if rejoin server next time. sm_translator_save_cookie "0"
+No need to select 'yes' or 'no' menu if rejoin server next time. sm_translator_save_cookie "1"
         ```
 </details>